 While the details are going to be different depending on the brand and the system, generally speaking split system air conditioning filters are located directly “under the hood”.

 Remove the casing or lift up the lid, and you’ll come face-to-face with the filter.

-For systems with removable filters, you’ll want to take the filter and give it a thorough brush, or even a vacuum.
+Carefully remove the filter and give it a thorough brush, or even a vacuum.
 In situations where the dust and debris are stubborn and won’t come off, you can wash them in warm water with detergent.

 While you’re there, take the opportunity to clean out your system’s louvres too – these are the blades that direct air and which direct airflow.

 While cleaning the filters in a split system is something that you can DIY, unfortunately, the filters in ducted air conditioning systems can sometimes be harder to tackle.

 Usually there’s a return air grille built into one of your walls or your ceiling, normally near a central area like a hallway.

 This grille often features a built-in filter which can be removed and cleaned just like with a split system: